joseph4321/certchains/README.md

 Data extracted from the db using:
 select cert from client_cert into outfile '/tmp/client_cert.csv' fields terminated by '||||' lines terminated by '[][][]';
 select cert_base64 from trusted_cert into outfile '/tmp/trusted_cert.csv' fields terminated by '||||' lines terminated by '[][][]';
-Will also extract certs from missingcerts.csv that can be manually added to th e trust store
+Will also extract certs from missingcerts.csv that can be manually added to the trust store

 Example Output:
 chain is polaris-pivs.karmalab.net ---- Expedia Internal 1C ---- Expedia MS Root CA (2048)
 chain is tableiq.com ---- RapidSSL CA ---- GeoTrust Global CA
 chain is DLX-Disney OFE TST Sep 16 12:00:00 2018 GMT ---- unable to complete chain (DigiCert SHA2 Assured ID CA was not found in trust store)
-chain is disneyauth.altaresources.com ---- thawte SSL CA - G2 ---- thawte Primary Root CA
+chain is disneyauth.altaresources.com ---- (Missing from trust store) thawte SSL CA - G2 ---- thawte Primary Root CA
 chain is twdc.corp.passwordreset ---- The Walt Disney Company Issuing CA ---- The Walt Disney Company Root CA

 Summary of found CA's: